veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 <p style="text-align:right"><small><I>comment-replies.html</i></small></p>

 Each nested thread is a brand new `ul`.
-Every single comment is looped over again to see if any match the `$,parentId`.
+Every single comment is looped over again to see if any match the `$.parentId`.
 If a match is found, `comment-display` is called and the match is rendered.
 If that match has its own children, it will enter this loop and render them out.

-2. **Displaying Comment Count**
+**Displaying Comment Count**

 Because the data is organized in a way that each post has it's own folder with only the relevant comments in it, looping over everything is not slow unless you're running a mega site.
 So, comment count is an easy grab both on the blog post and on any list pages where you want to preview comment count for the reader.